Loyd Carrier: Design and development

-The Loyd Carrier was built upon the mechanicals (engine, gearbox and transmission) of a 15 cwt 4x2 Fordson 7V truck with mild steel bodywork to which armour plate - 'BP Plate' (from "Bullet Proof") - was bolted (to the front and upper sides) depending on application.
-The engine was at the rear of the Carrier with the radiator behind rather than in front.
-The transmission then took the drive forward to the axle at the very front where it drove the tracks.
-Both the front drive sprockets and idlers (which were also sprocketed) at the rear of the tracks were fitted with brakes, actuated by a pair of levers by the driver.
+Development of the Loyd Carrier proceeded rapidly due the use of many parts from other vehicles.
+The chassis, engine, gearbox, torque tube and front axle were from the 15 cwt 4x2 Fordson 7V truck.
+The track, drive sprockets, and Horstmann suspension units were the same as the Universal Carrier.
+The brake drums and back plates were designed specifically for the Loyd.
+The bodywork was made from mild steel to which armour plate - 'BP Plate' (from "Bullet Proof") - was bolted to the front and upper sides, depending on application.

+The engine was at the rear, with the radiator behind, rather than in front.
+The transmission took the drive forward to the axle at the very front where it drove the tracks.
+Both the front drive sprockets and idlers, which were sprocketed, at the rear of the tracks were fitted with brakes, actuated by a pair of levers by the driver.
 To turn the vehicle to the left, the brakes were applied on that side and the Carrier would slew round the stopped track.

-The upper hull covered the front and sides but was open to the rear and above; as the Carrier was not expected to function as a fighting vehicle, this was not an issue.
-To protect the occupants from the weather, a canvas tilt could be put up; this was standard fitment from the factory.
+The upper hull covered the front and sides but was open to the rear and above.
+As the Carrier was not expected to function as a fighting vehicle, this was not an issue.
+To protect the occupants from the weather, a canvas tilt could be put up.
+This was a standard fitment from the factory.

-As part of the rapid development program, the Loyd used parts from other vehicles: From the Universal Carrier, the track, drive sprockets, and Horstmann suspension units; from the Fordson 7V, the chassis, engine, gearbox, torque tube and front axle.
-The brake drums and back plates were designed specifically for the Loyd.